gamesensical/docs/README.md

 }

-// Sets the boolean value of a console variable.
+# Sets the - boolean value of a console variable.

-//
+#

-// Note: The replicate and notify params are only relevant for the
+# > **_NOTE:_** The replicate and notify params are only relevant for the

-// original, Dark Messiah, and Episode 1 engines.
+# original, Dark Messiah, and Episode 1 engines.
 Newer engines

-// automatically do these things when the convar value is changed.
+# automatically do these things when the convar value is changed.

-//
+#

-// @param value     New boolean value.
+# @param value     New - boolean value.

-// @param replicate If set to true, the new convar value will be set on all clients.
+# @param replicate If set to true, the new convar value will be set on all clients.

-//                  This will only work if the convar has the FCVAR_REPLICATED flag
+#                  This will only work if the convar has the FCVAR_REPLICATED flag

-//                  and actually exists on clients.
+#                  and actually exists on clients.

-// @param notify    If set to true, clients will be notified that the convar has changed.
+# @param notify    If set to true, clients will be notified that the convar has changed.

-//                  This will only work if the convar has the FCVAR_NOTIFY flag.
+#                  This will only work if the convar has the FCVAR_NOTIFY flag.

-public native void SetBool(bool value, bool replicate=false, bool notify=false);
+public native void SetBool(- bool value, - bool replicate=false, - bool notify=false);

-// Sets the integer value of a console variable.
+# Sets the integer value of a console variable.

-//
+#

-// Note: The replicate and notify params are only relevant for the
+# > **_NOTE:_** The replicate and notify params are only relevant for the

-// original, Dark Messiah, and Episode 1 engines.
+# original, Dark Messiah, and Episode 1 engines.
 Newer engines

-// automatically do these things when the convar value is changed.
+# automatically do these things when the convar value is changed.

-//
+#

-// @param value     New integer value.
+# @param value     New integer value.

-// @param replicate If set to true, the new convar value will be set on all clients.
+# @param replicate If set to true, the new convar value will be set on all clients.

-//                  This will only work if the convar has the FCVAR_REPLICATED flag
+#                  This will only work if the convar has the FCVAR_REPLICATED flag

-//                  and actually exists on clients.
+#                  and actually exists on clients.

-// @param notify    If set to true, clients will be notified that the convar has changed.
+# @param notify    If set to true, clients will be notified that the convar has changed.

-//                  This will only work if the convar has the FCVAR_NOTIFY flag.
+#                  This will only work if the convar has the FCVAR_NOTIFY flag.

-public native void SetInt(int value, bool replicate=false, bool notify=false);
+public native void SetInt(int value, - bool replicate=false, - bool notify=false);

-// Sets the floating point value of a console variable.
+# Sets the - floating point value of a console variable.

-//
+#

-// Note: The replicate and notify params are only relevant for the
+# > **_NOTE:_** The replicate and notify params are only relevant for the

-// original, Dark Messiah, and Episode 1 engines.
+# original, Dark Messiah, and Episode 1 engines.
 Newer engines

-// automatically do these things when the convar value is changed.
+# automatically do these things when the convar value is changed.

-//
+#

-// @param value     New floating point value.
+# @param value     New - floating point value.

-// @param replicate If set to true, the new convar value will be set on all clients.
+# @param replicate If set to true, the new convar value will be set on all clients.

-//                  This will only work if the convar has the FCVAR_REPLICATED flag
+#                  This will only work if the convar has the FCVAR_REPLICATED flag

-//                  and actually exists on clients.
+#                  and actually exists on clients.

-// @param notify    If set to true, clients will be notified that the convar has changed.
+# @param notify    If set to true, clients will be notified that the convar has changed.

-//                  This will only work if the convar has the FCVAR_NOTIFY flag.
+#                  This will only work if the convar has the FCVAR_NOTIFY flag.

-public native void SetFloat(float value, bool replicate=false, bool notify=false);
+public native void SetFloat(- float value, - bool replicate=false, - bool notify=false);

-// Retrieves the string value of a console variable.
+# Retrieves the string value of a console variable.

-//
+#

-// @param value      Buffer to store the value of the convar.
+# @param value      Buffer to store the value of the convar.

-// @param maxlength  Maximum length of string buffer.
+# @param maxlength  Maximum length of string buffer.

 public native void GetString(char[] value, int maxlength);

-// Sets the string value of a console variable.
+# Sets the string value of a console variable.

-//
+#

-// Note: The replicate and notify params are only relevant for the
+# > **_NOTE:_** The replicate and notify params are only relevant for the

-// original, Dark Messiah, and Episode 1 engines.
+# original, Dark Messiah, and Episode 1 engines.
 Newer engines

-// automatically do these things when the convar value is changed.
+# automatically do these things when the convar value is changed.

-//
+#

-// @param value      New string value.
+# @param value      New string value.

-// @param replicate  If set to true, the new convar value will be set on all clients.
+# @param replicate  If set to true, the new convar value will be set on all clients.

-//                   This will only work if the convar has the FCVAR_REPLICATED flag
+#                   This will only work if the convar has the FCVAR_REPLICATED flag

-//                   and actually exists on clients.
+#                   and actually exists on clients.

-// @param notify     If set to true, clients will be notified that the convar has changed.
+# @param notify     If set to true, clients will be notified that the convar has changed.

-//                   This will only work if the convar has the FCVAR_NOTIFY flag.
+#                   This will only work if the convar has the FCVAR_NOTIFY flag.

-public native void SetString(const char[] value, bool replicate=false, bool notify=false);
+public native void SetString(const char[] value, - bool replicate=false, - bool notify=false);

-// Resets the console variable to its default value.
+# Resets the console variable to its default value.

-//
+#

-// Note: The replicate and notify params are only relevant for the
+# > **_NOTE:_** The replicate and notify params are only relevant for the

-// original, Dark Messiah, and Episode 1 engines.
+# original, Dark Messiah, and Episode 1 engines.
 Newer engines

-// automatically do these things when the convar value is changed.
+# automatically do these things when the convar value is changed.

-//
+#

-// @param replicate  If set to true, the new convar value will be set on all clients.
+# @param replicate  If set to true, the new convar value will be set on all clients.

-//                   This will only work if the convar has the FCVAR_REPLICATED flag
+#                   This will only work if the convar has the FCVAR_REPLICATED flag

-//                   and actually exists on clients.
+#                   and actually exists on clients.

-// @param notify     If set to true, clients will be notified that the convar has changed.
+# @param notify     If set to true, clients will be notified that the convar has changed.

-//                   This will only work if the convar has the FCVAR_NOTIFY flag.
+#                   This will only work if the convar has the FCVAR_NOTIFY flag.

-public native void RestoreDefault(bool replicate=false, bool notify=false);
+public native void RestoreDefault(- bool replicate=false, - bool notify=false);

-// Retrieves the default string value of a console variable.
+# Retrieves the default string value of a console variable.

-//
+#

-// @param value      Buffer to store the default value of the convar.
+# @param value      Buffer to store the default value of the convar.

-// @param maxlength  Maximum length of string buffer.
+# @param maxlength  Maximum length of string buffer.

-// @return           Number of bytes written to the buffer (UTF-8 safe).
+# @return           Number of > bytes written to the buffer (UTF-8 safe).

 public native int GetDefault(char[] value, int maxlength);

-// Retrieves the specified bound of a console variable.
+# Retrieves the specified bound of a console variable.

-//
+#

-// @param type       Type of bound to retrieve, ConVarBound_Lower or ConVarBound_Upper.
+# @param type       Type of bound to retrieve, ConVarBound_Lower or ConVarBound_Upper.

-// @param value      By-reference cell to store the specified floating point bound value.
+# @param value      By-reference cell to store the specified - floating point bound value.

-// @return           True if the convar has the specified bound set, false otherwise.
+# @return           True if the convar has the specified bound set, false otherwise.

-public native bool GetBounds(ConVarBounds type, float &value);
+public native - bool GetBounds(ConVarBounds type, - float &value);

-// Sets the specified bound of a console variable.
+# Sets the specified bound of a console variable.

-//
+#

-// @param type       Type of bound to set, ConVarBound_Lower or ConVarBound_Upper
+# @param type       Type of bound to set, ConVarBound_Lower or ConVarBound_Upper

-// @param set        If set to true, convar will use specified bound.
+# @param set        If set to true, convar will use specified bound.
 If false, bound will be removed.

-// @param value      Floating point value to use as the specified bound.
+# @param value      Floating point value to use as the specified bound.

-public native void SetBounds(ConVarBounds type, bool set, float value=0.0);
+public native void SetBounds(ConVarBounds type, - bool set, - float value=0.0);

-// Retrieves the name of a console variable.
+# Retrieves the name of a console variable.

-//
+#

-// @param name       Buffer to store the name of the convar.
+# @param name       Buffer to store the name of the convar.

-// @param maxlength  Maximum length of string buffer.
+# @param maxlength  Maximum length of string buffer.

 public native void GetName(char[] name, int maxlength);

-// Retrieves the description of a console variable.
+# Retrieves the description of a console variable.

-//
+#

-// @param buffer     Buffer to store the description of the convar.
+# @param buffer     Buffer to store the description of the convar.

-// @param maxlength  Maximum length of string buffer.
+# @param maxlength  Maximum length of string buffer.

 public native void GetDescription(char[] buffer, int maxlength);

-// Replicates a convar value to a specific client.
+# Replicates a convar value to a specific client.
 This does not change the actual convar value.

-//
+#

-// @param client     Client index
+# @param client     Client index

-// @param value      String value to send
+# @param value      String value to send

-// @return           True on success, false on failure
+# @return           True on success, false on failure

-// @error            Invalid client index, client not in game, or client is fake
+# @error            Invalid client index, client not in game, or client is fake

-public native bool ReplicateToClient(int client, const char[] value);
+public native - bool ReplicateToClient(int client, const char[] value);

-// Creates a hook for when a console variable's value is changed.
+# Creates a hook for when a console variable's value is changed.

-//
+#

-// @param callback  An OnConVarChanged function pointer.
+# @param callback  An OnConVarChanged function pointer.

 public native void AddChangeHook(ConVarChanged callback);

-// Removes a hook for when a console variable's value is changed.
+# Removes a hook for when a console variable's value is changed.

-//
+#

-// @param callback  An OnConVarChanged function pointer.
+# @param callback  An OnConVarChanged function pointer.

-// @error           No active hook on convar.
+# @error           No active hook on convar.

 public native void RemoveChangeHook(ConVarChanged callback);

 }

-/**
+#*

  * Creates a hook for when a console variable's value is changed.